2021 Iditarod volunteer registration opening soon.

 - Tear Down – Evening

-- 24 Hour Office Help: People to work around the clock in the office, taking messages, answering phones, keeping track of mushers, and taking care of necessary behind the scenes details.
+- 24 Hour Office Help: taking messages, answering phones, keeping track of mushers, and taking care of necessary behind the scenes details.

 Other Opportunities at Race Time and During the Year